Gol

 Discovery

-To gain a deeper understanding of this problem space, I started by remotely interviewing 4 millennial-aged people working full-time to learn how they approached learning new skills and setting goals.
-I explored how these pursuits fit into their schedules, what obstacles they face, and what might help them stay motivated to achieve their goals.
+To gain a deeper understanding of this problem space, I started by remotely interviewing 4 millennial-aged people working full-time to learn how they approached learning new skills & setting goals.
+I explored how these pursuits fit into their schedules, what obstacles they face, & what might help them stay motivated to achieve their goals.

 Key quotes